-- Optimising the design of collection and waste transport systems together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - The planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues - The environmental permitting should ensure that Best Available Techniques are adopted as regards emissions and plant processes are concerned, notably for the more significant and potentially polluting infrastructure. - The procurement for new infrastructure should also consider 'future proofing' for improved emissions standards that may arise in future (e.g. through provision of space on sites for additional emissions control equipment). - The procurement of new infrastructure should also consider stipulating best practice environmental standards to new facilities, where appropriate, including Environmental Management Systems, Design Standards, high quality specifications for outputs, use of recycled materials in site construction, energy efficiency criteria etc. - Improved efficiency of waste management infrastructure / vehicles / energy recovery processes would enable improved performance against this objective. - Facilitate comprehensive engagement and participation through targeted waste management systems that are accessible to all members of the community including 'hard to reach' areas, such as flats and multiple-occupancy dwellings.
+- Optimising the design of collection and waste transport systems and facilities (MRFS, Recovery Facilities, Recycling Centres etc together with the use of local / regional markets and outlets for recyclables and waste outputs will help reduce transport impacts. - Consideration of appropriate use of intermodal transport may enable greater movement of secondary resources derived from waste without significant increased carbon / local air quality impacts - The planning system and associated good practice (e.g. in waste management facility design) in this area should ensure sites are sensitively considered to address any local concerns over visual / amenity impacts and appropriateness with regards to access / local environmental issues - The environmental permitting should ensure that Best Available Techniques are adopted as regards emissions and plant processes are concerned, notably for the more significant and potentially polluting infrastructure. - The procurement for new infrastructure should also consider 'future proofing' for improved emissions standards that may arise in future (e.g. through provision of space on sites for additional emissions control equipment). - The procurement of new infrastructure should also consider stipulating best practice environmental standards to new facilities, where appropriate, including Environmental Management Systems, Design Standards (e.g. BREEAM), high quality specifications for outputs, use of recycled materials in site construction, energy efficiency criteria and future environmental management. - Improved efficiency of waste management infrastructure / vehicles / energy recovery processes would enable improved performance against this objective.

+Facilitate comprehensive engagement and participation through targeted waste management systems that are accessible to all members of the community including 'hard to reach' areas, such as flats and multiple-occupancy dwellings.

-9. Assessment of Waste Prevention/ Reuse/ Recycling Options
+Assessment of Waste Prevention/ Reuse/ Recycling Options